Our customer reviews

 When should I take this test?

-If you want to ensure that you protect your body from the effects of stress in a timely manner, a burnout stress check can be useful in the following situations – especially in the following situations:
+If you want to ensure that you protect your body in time from the effects of stress, a burnout risk test is particularly useful in the following situations:

-- In case of persistent feelings of exhaustion or overwhelm
+- In case of persistent exhaustion or constant overload

-- After prolonged periods of intense work or stress
+- After long periods of intensive work or stress

 - In case of sleep disorders or concentration problems

-- For early detection and prevention of stress-related health issues
+- For early detection and prevention of stress-related health problems

-Discuss the results with a doctor to develop appropriate stress reduction measures.
+Tip: Discuss the results with a doctor to initiate appropriate measures for stress reduction and regeneration.

 Where can I find the instructions?